Champaign man wanted in carjacking, attempted robbery found in Chicago

-CHICAGO - A man wanted for a carjacking in Champaign last fall has been arrested in Chicago by federal marshals.
+CHICAGO — A man wanted in a carjacking in Champaign last fall has been arrested in Chicago by federal marshals.

 A warrant had been issued for the arrest of Javon Tate, 24, in late January after he was charged with vehicular hijacking, attempted aggravated robbery and unlawful restraint in connection with an Oct.
 23 series of incidents in west Champaign.

-Champaign police reports said officers were sent to the Thornton gas station, 101 S. Mattis Ave., about 9:30 p.m. because a man was reportedly holding a gun to the head of a woman inside a car.
+Champaign police reports said about 9:30 p.m., officers were sent to Thorntons gas station, 101 S. Mattis Ave., because a man was reportedly holding a gun to the head of a woman inside a car.

 The woman said that earlier she had been in the Gramercy Park apartments parking lot with a male friend in her car when Tate allegedly leaned into the passenger window, pointed a gun at her male friend, and demanded money and drugs.

-The male and the gunman’s girlfriend went inside the station to the ATM while the other woman remained in the car with the man who had the gun.
-That’s what police saw when they arrived at Thornton’s.
+The male friend and the gunman’s girlfriend went inside to the ATM while the woman remained in the car with the gunman.
+That’s what police saw when they arrived.

-Court records show that Tate was one of several men sentenced in early 2017 to seven years in prison for taking part in dismembering the body of Ashley Gibson, 24, of Champaign, after she died at a home on Hedge Road in Champaign on April 17 or 18, 2016, of a drug overdose.
+Court records show Tate was one of several men sentenced in early 2017 to seven years in prison for taking part in dismembering the body of Ashley Gibson, 24, of Champaign after she died of a drug overdose on April 17 or 18, 2016, at a home on Hedge Road in Champaign.

 He also has a prior conviction for aggravated driving under the influence.

-If convicted of the vehicular hijacking, he faces a mandatory prison sentence of four to 30 years.
+If convicted of vehicular hijacking, he faces a mandatory prison sentence of four to 30 years.